 Graduate students comprise a significant portion of our student body.
-In the Fall of 2016, the Graduate School enrolled 2,498 students, of which 28% were PhD students, 23% were international students, 48% were women, and 27% were domestic students from minority populations.
+In the Fall of 2020, the Graduate School enrolled 2,565 students, of which 25% were international students, 49% were women, and 26% were domestic students from minority populations.

 The UMBC community is proud of our culture of inclusion, ingenuity, and innovation.
 UMBC is committed to diversity and takes great pride in being recognized as one of the nation’s most diverse universities.